-AEHF-5/6 production steadily progressed since contract definitization on October 31, 2013 with a value of \$2.2B.
+AEHF 5/6 production steadily progressed since contract definitization on October 31, 2013 with a value of \$2.2B.
 A program delay occurred when an on-contract Scaleable Power Regulator Unit (SPRU) requirement was not met.
-Thus, AEHF APB launch availability threshold date of December 2018 is now unachievable due to the SPRU delays and addition of Acoustic Testing.
-MDA approved a Program Deviation Report (PDR) in October 2017 which addressed these delays.
-Program progress slightly increased since the last SAR.
-AEHF-5 is now scheduled to complete all factory work and be ready for shipment to the launch base by January 2019, one month after the APB threshold date, breaching the APB threshold for schedule.
-The Lockheed Martin satellite buses for combined AEHF-5/6 effort are 88.6% complete and the Northrop Grumman payloads for the combined effort are 89.2% complete as of January 8, 2018.
+The MDA approved a Program Deviation Report in October 2017, which addressed these delays.
+Thus, the AEHF-5 APB launch availability threshold date of December 2018 was unachievable due to the SPRU delays and addition of Acoustic Testing.

+AEHF-5 SPRU repairs were completed and re-installed May 2, 2018.
+The Lockheed Martin satellite bus and the Northrop Grumman payload for AEHF-5 have several closeout tasks remaining.
+AEHF-5 is scheduled to complete all factory work and begin satellite packaging in March 2019 and ship to the launch base in April 2019.

+AEHF-6 SPRU repairs were completed and installed on December 4, 2018.
+The Lockheed Martin satellite buses for combined AEHF 5/6 effort are 94% complete and the Northrop Grumman payloads for the combined effort are 92% complete.
+AEHF-6 remains on track to meet Initial Launch Capability.

-Launch availability for AEHF-5 and AEHF-6 is currently CY 2019 and CY 2020 respectively.
+Launch Availability for AEHF-5 and AEHF-6 are currently March 2019 and December 2019, respectively.